Hear All Bowls

 Somewhere in the process of preparation for my journey the idea of developing a small business selling singing bowls unwrapped itself.
 Friends were saying, “hey get me a couple of singing bowls while you’re there”.
 Putting up a website did not seem such a daunting task (innocent me!).
 That was intense – and still is.

 Other tasks weren’t daunting at all considering my long experience in the business world.
 Shipping and customs would be required, no problem since I had lots of import export experience.
-Invoicing, inventory control and accounting – easy peasy.
+Invoicing, inventory control and accounting – easy-peasy.
 Customer service – I loved talking to people from behind the counter.
 Since I was planning on buying a lot more than would fit in a suitcase I would need a full suite of business infrastructure.
 The ease of the internet as a way of connecting with people I don’t know who’re interested in profound sounds made actually launching a business doable in my spare time.

 Properly fortified with knowledge and experience, helped along by the various contacts I’d made over the years in the US and Nepal I headed off to the Himalayas.
 In Nepal I got an opportunity to see the scene from the ground level.
-The singing bowl situation on the street in Nepal reflected what I’d seen in the US.
+The changed singing bowl situation on the street in Nepal reflected what I’d seen in the US.
+Most singing bowls in the shops and markets were new and the few old ones you’d see didn’t have high quality sound.
+I got the chance to go to a factory where new meditation sound bowls were being made, good quality ones, but even the best of these lacked the life and sparkle of great old singing bowls.

+Like a lot of things in this part of the world, one must go below the surface to find the best.
+My contacts both old and new and maybe my good karma got me access to treasure troves of old singing bowls.
 I’d had the fantastic opportunity to ring thousands of singing bowls culled from tens of thousands and bring back only the best singing bowls.
 Well I was hooked.
 Fortunately lots of people appreciated what I had to offer – so year after year it is back to the Himalayas!
+In that time period, now 20 years ago, I was able to cultivate relationships providing uncommon access to many of the best antiques flowing out of the countryside.
+Those relationships continue today.

 One of the most important qualities that sets Best Singing Bowls apart from other sellers of singing bowls is my ability to finely distinguish sound quality.
 This capacity may be partially genetic as my father, a professional musician, had perfect pitch.
 My very long history with singing bowls and the extremely high quality of the singing bowls I’ve tuned my ears to are also an important factor.
 In Nepal I was told by probably the foremost singing bowl master that he had met only one other person who was capable of choosing singing bowls with the degree of sensitivity and accuracy that I have.
 The singing bowls I present to you have all been selected by me on the ground in the long arc of the Himalayan foothills from the Pakistani border in the West to Nepal in the East.
 The bowls I decide to bring home to America are culled from the literally tens of thousands of good quality singing bowls I get to play on each buying trip.
 They reflect both my “great ear”, long experience and taste.